 I mentioned organizing your website in a grid system earlier in this website usability checklist.
 But it is equally important for you to organize your text content, and it all starts with typography.
-A website should convey organization, and that means using well-balanced web fonts.
+A website should convey clarity and organization, and that means using well-balanced web fonts.

 That does not mean you should go overboard here!
 I strongly recommend that you limit yourself to not more than two font families; you can always use variants for different effects.
 It is also important you follow the proper hierarchy for your H1 through H6 headings.

 To find the right pairings for Google fonts, you can use this Fontpair tool.